Skip to content

 Robot(endpoint: str | None = None)

-When endpoint is omitted, HELM uses the HELM_LINK_ENDPOINT environment variable or falls back to tcp://127.0.0.1:5172.
-The extension normally sets the environment automatically when launching a script.
+If you omit endpoint, MARLIN uses the MARLIN_LINK_ENDPOINT environment variable.
+If that variable is not set, MARLIN falls back to tcp://127.0.0.1:5172.
+The extension normally sets the environment variable automatically when it launches a script.

 configure